What Do We Mean by Possessive Nouns?

 Possessive Nouns: Uses

-Other than showing possession, another function of possessive nouns is that we can use it instead of a full noun phrase to avoid repeating words.
+Other than showing possession, another function of possessive nouns is to replace a full noun phrase to avoid repetition.

 's with Names of Animals